 Since our inception we have devoted substantial resources to the research and development of GaN power devices and the protection and enhancement of our intellectual property and have incurred significant operating losses.
-Our net loss was \$17.9 million and \$15.3 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, our accumulated deficit was \$161.8 million.
+Our net loss was \$6.6 million and \$4.2 million for the three months ended March 31, 2021 and 2020 (unaudited), respectively, and \$17.9 million and \$15.3 million for the years ended December 31, 2020 and 2019, respectively.
+As of March 31, 2021, our accumulated deficit was \$168.4 million.
 Substantially all of our operating losses have resulted from expenses incurred in connection with research and development activities and from general and administrative costs associated with our operations.

 To date, our revenue has been significantly lower than our expenses.
+Our revenue was \$2.4 million, of which \$673 thousand was from related parties, and \$1.1 million, of which \$394 thousand was from related parties, for the three months ended March 31, 2021 and 2020 (unaudited), respectively.
 Our revenue was \$11.4 million, of which \$7.1 million was from related parties and \$505 thousand was retroactive application since inception due to new government authorized rates, and \$11.9 million, of which \$9.9 million was from related parties, for the years ended December 31, 2020 and 2019, respectively.
-For the years ended December 31, 2020 and 2019, Nexperia and the U.S. government each accounted for more than ten percent of our revenues.
+For the three months ended March 31, 2021 and 2020 (unaudited), and the years ended December 31, 2020 and 2019, Nexperia and the U.S. government each accounted for more than ten percent of our revenues.